PowerShell/PSScriptAnalyzer/docs/Rules/AvoidExclamationPointOperator.md

 ## Description

-The negation operator ! should not be used.
-Use -not instead.
+The negation operator `!` should not be used for readability purposes.
+Use `-not` instead.

 **Note**: This rule is not enabled by default.
 The user needs to enable it through settings.